shovere/Telesnooze/README.md

 # Telesnooze by Group 34

+## Requirements for running
+- an recent version of the node package manager (npm)
+- support for go-lang

+## steps for running
+- clone the repo from github
+- cd into frontend directory and use "npm i" to install all necessary frontend node packages
+- cd into backend directory and use "go get" all
+- use npm run start in frontend directory to start frontend and go to http://localhost:4200/
+- use go run . in backend directory to package and run the main package, which starts the server instance
+- have fun!

 ### Description:
 Telesnooze is a web app that will act as a wake up call service.
 The user can set dates/times to receive a call, set snooze paramaters, and set custom questions/codes.
 Each user will have a profile that keeps track of their data